cpuchip/go-cache-generic/README.md

 # go-cache-generic

-It is a fork of [go-cache](https://github.com/patrickmn/go-cache) which implemented with Go 1.18
+It is a fork of [go-cache](https://github.com/patrickmn/go-cache) implemented with Go 1.18 generics.
-generic.
-It is still an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
+Despite this enhancement, it remains an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
 Its major advantage is that, being essentially a thread-safe `map[string]T` with expiration times, it doesn't need to serialize or transmit its contents over the network.